AdobeDocs/experience-manager-screens.en/help/user-guide/kickstart-for-aem-screens.md

 >1.
 Open a new tab and click the **Apps** icon from the top-left corner, or directly navigate to ***chrome://apps***.
 >1.
 Click **AEM Screens** Plugin so you can launch Chrome Player.
 By default, the player is launched in full screen mode.
 Press **Esc** to exit full screen mode.

-Once your Chrome OS player is on, follow the steps below to register a Chrome device.
+After your Chrome OS player is on, follow the steps below to register a Chrome device.

 1. Navigate to the **Devices** folder of your project from your AEM instance.